 Trying to understand how an electric bike’s motor works may be difficult.
 That’s why we are so focused on explaining the details so that you can plan for the right power output on your bike.

 One of the most important aspects is whether you are buying an electric bike or an e-bike conversion kit is to compare its continuous power with its peak power (the peak power results from the formula above).

 There are many e-bike motor recommendations floating around.
 Here is an example.
-Experts recommend at least a 1,000 watts motor for people that weight up to 250 lb (115 kg).
-This doesn’t mean that a person needs an e-bike with a continuous power of 1,000 watts, but a peak power of 1,000 watts that will produce enough power to help the rider going up a hill with his or her own additional pedaling efforts.
+Experts recommend at least a 1,000 watts motor for people that weigh above 250 lb (115 kg).
+This doesn’t mean that a person needs an e-bike with a continuous power of 1,000 watts, but a peak power of 1,000 watts that will produce enough power to help the rider go up a hill with his or her own additional pedaling efforts.

 What is motor torque?